Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

-<p> After establishing the service area analysis parameters in Table 5, a service area analysis model of the current fire service in Warren County was created (Figure 7).
-The city of Bowling Green clearly has excellent fire service, as few parts of the city have a response time over eight minutes.
-Many of the county suburbs adjacent to Bowling Green also have good service.
-The areas with poor fire service tend to be in rural parts of Warren County, which have low population densities as established by Figure 3. </p> <br>
+<p> After the service area analysis parameters in Table 5 are established, a service area analysis model of the current fire service in Warren County is created (Figure 7).
+The city of Bowling Green is clearly shown to have excellent fire service, as few parts of the city have a response time exceeding eight minutes.
+Many of the county suburbs adjacent to Bowling Green are also found to have good service.
+Areas with poor fire service tend to be located in the rural parts of Warren County, which exhibit low population densities as established by Figure 3. </p> <br>

 <figure>